theodoraiakovaki/Commentz_walter.py/README.md

 The script can be executed with different options to control its behavior.
 The algorithm expects a list of search terms, a text file containing the input text, and an optional flag for printing additional information.

-python script.py <wordlist> -v <textfile>
-<wordlist>: The words you want to search for in the text.
--v or --vessel: (Optional) Print additional information about each substring.
-<textfile>: The name of the file containing the text to search in.

 ## How it Works